 The lawsuit also alleges Officer Grijalva had been drinking excessively and cried for hours in his supervisors’ office on multiple occasions but supervisors allowed him to continue working.

-A city spokesperson could not be reached for comment Friday night.
+Calls to a city spokesperson for comment went unanswered Friday night.